Simple Living Sunday – The written word will live on

 Video didn’t kill the radio star

 As I read Olivia Lucie’s post, a song from 1979 popped into my head.
-Video Killed the Radio Star was a song by one-hit wonder The Buggles.
+Video Killed the Radio Star is a song by one-hit wonder The Buggles.
 It laments the impact of video and technology on the music stars who couldn’t make the transition from audio to visual.
-Ironically, the video for this song was the first video played on MTV when it launched a couple of years later.
+Interestingly, the video for this song was the first video played on MTV when it launched a couple of years later.

 But will video kill the written word?